 Second Week of Classes:

-- Clinic Intensive: Friday, January 18, 8:45 - 5:00.
+- Clinic Intensive: Friday, January 23, 9:00 - 5:00.
 This session is mandatory.
 We will provide a light breakfast as well as lunch.
-The day will conclude with a visit to the Duke Infectious Diseases Clinic.
+The day will include a visit to the Duke Infectious Disease Clinic.

 - Road trips provide students with the opportunity to meet with clients in areas outside of the Triangle.
 Students always feel that these trips are a high point of the semester.
 The trips are a great way to help you quickly gain confidence and experience.
 All travel and client time is counted toward your clinic hours.
 For each trip, one of the Supervising Attorneys takes a group of about 3-8 students to interview new clients and to prepare and execute advance directives such as a Power of Attorney, Health Care Power of Attorney, Living Will, Standby Guardianship Designation.
 We also do intakes for Wills.
 We encourage you to sign up for at least one road trip during the semester.